prarthanachandak/BE-Project/README.md

 # BE-Project
-npm install - on server and client start client using npm start
+npm install (server and client)

+for client - npm start
-start server using
-nodemon index
+for server - nodemon index
+for recommendation-api - python3 a.py